 If a competition is postponed, competitors who have paid the entry fee should be allowed to compete in the postponed competition without additional charge.
-If a competitor decides not to compete in the postponed competition, the entry fee will not be refunded.
+If competitors decide not to compete in the postponed competition, the entry fee will not be refunded.
 The policy for refunds in a cancelled competition should be stated in the announcement for the competition (ICR art.
 382.1).

-390 International Ski Competition Rules
+International Ski Competition Rules 390